-Pension Simplification was introduced in April 2006 and introduced a Standard Lifetime Allowance (SLA).
-This was initially set at £1,500,000 and will rise broadly in line with inflation.
-When an individual takes there pension benefits, the benefits are assessed against the prevailing SLA.
-Any excess will be subject to the Lifetime Allowance Charge, which in effect is a tax at 55% on the excess.
+Pension Simplification was introduced in April 2006 and introduced the Standard Lifetime Allowance (SLA).
+This was initially set at £1,500,000 and will be frozen at £1.8million for the tax years 2010/11 to 2015/16.
+When an individual takes their pension benefits, the benefits are assessed against the prevailing SLA.
+Any excess will be subject to the Lifetime Allowance Charge, which in effect is a tax at 55% on the excess amount.